anshumanmondal2006/Tea_Cultivar_Project/README.md

 This project effectively demonstrates the power of **computer vision** — from raw data to preprocessing, model design, training, and evaluation.<br>
 Note: The current CNN-based classification is a basic prototype and lays the groundwork for future enhancements.
 The model training component is still under development by others.
 The primary focus of this project was to develop a robust preprocessing framework that preserves image quality and consistency before model deployment, before building real-world applications for practical use or other academic purposes.

+Testimonial of completion is also present in the repo.